 Our policy is that we will only transfer your personal data to a third-party processor who complies with the Company’s security and data protection procedures and policies or if they put in place equivalent measures themselves, which we deem to be acceptable and are at minimum in compliance with the General Data Protection Regulation (EU) 2016/679.
 Furthermore, we will provide only the information they need to perform their specific services, they may only use your data for the exact purposes we specify in our contract (“Data Processing Agreement”) with them and if we stop using their services, any of your data held by them will either be disposed or anonymized.

-By consenting to provide Areti Charidemou & Associates L.L.C. with personally identifiable data, such as your name, address, email address and telephone number, Areti Charidemou & Associates L.L.C. will not, in any way, directly or indirectly, sell or transfer any of this information to any third party.
+By consenting to provide AC with personally identifiable data, such as your name, address, email address and telephone number, AC will not, in any way, directly or indirectly, sell or transfer any of this information to any third party.
 Any information provided will be confidential and will be handled in accordance with the applicable laws and regulation.

 Please note that if you reply to one of AC advertising emails or in case you contact us in another way, your communication will not create a company-client relationship with us.
 Do not send us any information that you or anyone else considers to be confidential or a secret unless we have first agreed to be your service providers about that matter.
 Any information you send us before we agree to be your service providers cannot be protected from disclosure as a means of company-client confidentiality.

 - Affiliate companies – service providers (Law and Accounting Firms for legal, book-keeping and audit purposes, Banks).

 - Third parties such as authorities, agents and administrative personnel in various countries (Tax Authorities, Bank Institutions etc.)